GRAHAME PARK ESTATEOver 100 council and housing association estates across London are under threat of demolition. Our research shows where they are.

 In May 2020, it was reported that Barnet Council had agreed to spend £33m on repairs to the estate for maintenance upkeep whilst redevelopment is pending.

-The scheme is being funded by the Mayor and has been exempted from his requirement to ballot residents on the demolition of their homes.
-Neither the Mayor’s stage 2 report or section 106 agreement are publicly available at this stage.
+The Grahame Park scheme is being funded by the Mayor and has been exempted from his requirement to ballot residents on the demolition of their homes.
+It is located directly adjacent to another large estate redevelopment scheme - the Douglas Bader Park estate.

 Have we missed something?
 Help us keep this resource up to date by leaving a comment below.↓